-21.4 We will ensure the school works in partnership with parents/carers and other agencies as appropriate.

-22.0 Responding to an allegation about a member of staff
+- assessment.
+Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 22.4 We will ensure that the school works in partnership with parents/carers and other agencies as appropriate. - 23.0 Responding to an allegations/concerns raised about a member of staff, including supply teachers, other staff, volunteers and contractors